El-Johnny-Boy/mhp2g-re/docs/item_data_memory_dump.md

 # Memory dump at address 0899a23b

 Trying to find a pattern to identify the structure.
-Hex dumped from memory, names matched with a script and a MHFU document, might be inacurate.
+Hex dumped from memory, names matched with a python script.
-Edit : it is, in fact, inaccurate.

 | ID (dec) |  ID (hex)  |                                 Hex Data                                  |       Item Name       |
 |----------|------------|---------------------------------------------------------------------------|-----------------------|